• Account

 That’s the wrong way to do it.

-A great rule of thumb to follow is that you should start out with promoting the products and services you already use and like.
+A great rule of thumb to follow is that you should start out by promoting the products and services you already use and like.
 You really can’t go wrong if you do it that way.

 How to find affiliate programs?